-A very fine Hopi Hemis Kachina by Jimmie Kewanwytewa (b.
-December 1889- d.
-July 1966).
-This Kachina was aquired directly from the artist at the Museum of Northern Arizona in 1962.
+A very fine, Hopi Hemis Katsina by Jimmie Kewanwytewa (1889-1966).
+This Katsina was acquired directly from the artist at the Museum of Northern Arizona in 1962.
 Turkey feathers added.
 All original paint, no repairs.
-(See file)